shacharr/roomba_sim/Readme.md

 - Add the spiral cleaning mode that roomba is using in the beginning of cleaning in a room

 - Smarter mode switching logic?
+Especially for cleaning around obstacles.

 - Auto tuning of parameters (i.e. when to switch to what mode of cleaning) depending on room size?